photoserv/python-plugins/plugins/flickr.md

 }
 ```

 Result: The photo will be re-uploaded to Flickr even if it was already uploaded, generating a new Flickr photo ID.
 The published photo count is not incremented since it's a replacement.
+Use this if the integration
+gets screwey.

 ## Troubleshooting

-### Authentication Errors

-**Error**: `oauth_problem=parameter_absent&oauth_parameters_absent=oauth_token`
-- **Cause**: Missing OAuth access tokens in configuration
-- **Solution**: Complete the OAuth flow to obtain your `oauth_token` and `oauth_token_secret`.
-You need all four credential fields: `flickr_api_key`, `flickr_api_secret`, `oauth_token`, and `oauth_token_secret`.

-**Question**: Do I need to re-authenticate periodically?
-- **Answer**: No!
-Flickr OAuth tokens do not expire.
-Once obtained, they work indefinitely unless you revoke access from your Flickr account settings.

-### Photo Not Uploading

 - Verify Flickr API credentials are correct
 - Check the published photo limit hasn't been reached
-- Ensure the photo image can be retrieved
+- Ensure the configured upload size is valid
 - Review logs for API error messages

-### Groups Not Being Assigned

-- Verify group IDs are correct (should be in N format)
-- Check that auto_tags and auto_albums patterns are correct (supports glob patterns with *)
-- Remember: Matching is OR-based - only ONE pattern needs to match
-- Patterns are case-sensitive
-- Review logs for group assignment errors and which patterns matched

-### Duplicate Photos

-The plugin prevents duplicates by tracking uploaded photos.
-If you see duplicates:
-- Check the persistent storage integrity
-- Verify the `{photo_uuid}_uploaded` keys are being set correctly
-- Review logs for upload confirmation messages

-**Note**: If you intentionally want to re-upload a photo, use the `force: true` entity parameter.

-### Force Re-upload Not Working

-- Ensure the entity parameter is set as a boolean: `"force": true` (not a string)
-- Check logs to confirm the force parameter is being recognized
-- Verify you have not reached the `flickr_photo_limit` limit

-## Development Notes

-This plugin demonstrates:
-- OAuth 1.0a signature generation without external libraries
-- HTTP API interaction using urllib
-- JSON configuration parsing
-- Persistent state management
-- Glob pattern matching for flexible tag and album filtering
-- OR-based conditional logic for auto-tagging and group assignment
-- Error handling and logging best practices
+If it seems like a bug, create an issue with as much data as possible.

 ## Changelog